makaimann/SMT-PCB/Proposal.md

 As we work on this project we plan to take advantage of several open source projects related to PCB design.
 First, the PCB designs themselves will be stored in the *.kicad_pcb format, which is readable by the open-source program [KiCAD](http://kicad-pcb.org).
 KiCAD has a large user base and extensive component library, which make it a great development platform.

-KiCAD has a low-level Python interface that exposes many functions to manipulate PCBs.
+KiCAD has a low-level Python interface that exposes many functions to manipulate PCB designs.
 An effort to better document this library is currently underway by [Kevin McCoo](https://kicad.mmccoo.com).
 We also plan to make use of the higher-level PCB functions available in a [fork of kicad-python](https://github.com/hyOzd/kicad-python).

 For automatic placement, we will build from the [SMT-PNR project](https://github.com/cdonovick/SMT-PNR) current underway at Stanford.
 We initially tested the automatic placer built into KiCAD, but found that it was slow and did not produce a useable placement.
 The SMT-PNR placer is intended primarily for FPGAs, but early experiments have suggested that it could perform well for PCB placement, given several extensions.

 For autorouting, we plan to leverage existing work in the [FreeRouting project](https://github.com/nikropht/FreeRouting), a popular Java program often used in conjunction with KiCAD.
-We considered using [Python-PCB](https://github.com/vygr/Python-PCB), but found that it does not support routing of surface-mount parts and does not consistently produce routes that pass all design rule checks (DRCs).
+We considered using [Python-PCB](https://github.com/vygr/Python-PCB), but found that it did not support routing of surface-mount parts and did not consistently produce routes that passed design rule checks (DRCs).

 ## Deliverables
 1. Python Circuit Description